-If the security feature is not required, the SecSi Sector can be treated as an additional 256-byte Flash memory space, expanding the size of the available Flash array.
-Additionally, note the difference in the location of the ESN compared to previous Am29DL32x top boot factory locked devices.
-The SecSi Sector is one-time programmable, may not be erased, and can be locked only once.
+If the security feature is not required, the SecSi Sector can be treated as an additional Flash memory space, expanding the size of the available Flash array.
+Current version of device has 64 Kbytes; future versions will have only 256 bytes.
+This should be considered during system design.
+The SecSi Sector can be read, programmed, and erased as often as required.
+(Note that in upcoming versions of this device, the SecSi Sector erase function will not be available.)
 Note that the accelerated programming (ACC) and unlock bypass functions are not available when programming the SecSi Sector.